dotnet/dotnet-docker/samples/aspnetapp/README.md

 Application started.
 Press Ctrl+C to shut down.
 ```

-Next, you will want to view the ASP.NET Core application in your browser, as described by the following instructions.
-The instructions for macOS and Linux directly follow.
-The instructions for Windows are in the next section.

 After the application starts, navigate to `http://localhost:8000` in your web browser.
+You need to navigate to the application via IP address instead of `localhost` for Windows containers, which is demonstrated in the next section.

 Note: The `-p` argument maps port 8000 on your local machine to port 80 in the container (the form of the port mapping is `host:container`).
 See the [Docker run reference](https://docs.docker.com/engine/reference/commandline/run/) for more information on commandline parameters.